-So we talked to some experts and find out more about how modern-day car dealers are managed.
-How do they make money, how bad is employee turnover, how are decisions made when it comes to ordering inventory and how important is the parts and service department to the overall revenue?
+Cars are a huge part of the lives of most Americans, and as a result, we've all likely spent more time than we'd like at dealerships, shopping for the new car that best meets our needs, satisfies our wants all with the best price possible.
+But very few car buyers give much thought to the car dealership as a business.
+So we spoke with some experts to find out how modern car dealers operate: how do they make money, how significant is employee turnover, how are decisions made when it comes to ordering inventory and how important is the parts and service department to the overall revenue?

-But attracting new customers has been more of a challenge in recent years, due to slumping regional economies, a sluggish new-housing market (builders and tradesmen are big buyers of light trucks) and the above-mentioned woes of domestic car makers.
-And there is also the obvious -- there are simply too many cars out there right now.
+One of the rules of any business is that, if the business doesn't grow, it stagnates.
+So car dealers are always looking to attract new customers, not just to procure those extra sales dollars, but to secure another ambassador for the dealership.
+New business often comes in the door by word of mouth.
+Attracting new customers, however, has been more of a challenge both during and after the recession.
+Typical causes include slumping regional economies, a sluggish new housing market (builders and tradesmen are big buyers of light trucks) and the challenge of a domestic industry (Ford being the one exception) coming out of bankruptcy.
+And there is also the obvious: there are simply too many cars in the marketplace.
+Fifty-plus years ago General Motors held 50% of the domestic market; today it would be a huge win to attain – among its four brands – just 20%.
 As manufacturers roll out more new models every year, the industry becomes more fragmented.
-So, it's now more difficult than ever for a carmaker -- and its car dealers -- to increase toehold in the consumer marketplace.
+So, it's now more difficult than ever for a carmaker and its dealers to maintain or increase their foothold in the consumer marketplace.

+"The two biggest obstacles to attracting new customers are a marketplace that's more crowded with competitors and a slowing (or sluggish) economy," Taylor said.
 Just as they work to attract new customers, it is equally imperative that car dealers retain existing customers.
 Repeat business is consistently a major contributor to any car dealer's annual revenues and its reputation.
-Many car dealers conduct customer satisfaction surveys to determine whether current customers are happy with the quality of service.
+Many – if not most – car dealers conduct customer satisfaction surveys to determine whether current customers are happy with the quality of service.